Bali Nightlife [Updated Nov 2019]

-Bali nightlife is centred in the south tourist areas of Kuta, Seminyak, Sanur and Nusa Dua.
-The most happening nightlife in Bali is the west coastal strip of Kuta and Seminyak.
-This area has grown over the years from a dry, coconut tree lined area of farm land and rice fields to one of the most vibrant nightlife zones on the planet featuring great restaurants, live music, shows and above all, electronic music and clubbing.
+Bali nightlife is centred in the southern tourist areas of Kuta, Seminyak and Canggu, then Uluwatu, Sanur and Nusa Dua.
+The most happening nightlife in Bali is the west coastal strip of Kuta, Seminyak and Canggu.
+This whole area has grown over the years from a dry, coconut tree lined area of farm land and rice fields to one of the most vibrant nightlife zones on the planet featuring great restaurants, live music, shows and above all, electronic music and clubbing.
 The Kuta and Seminyak nightlife scenes are basically divided by age, class and wallet size.

 Sanur was the first tourist area of Bali and has a languid, chilled out approach to life.
 There are a number of dining options along Jl.
 Danau Tamblingan and the hotels along the beach.
 There are also a bunch of casual restaurants on the promenade along the beach that are worth a try.
 Nightlife is limited to a few sports bars and old timer restaurants and bars.
 There are also a couple of live music joints, Casablanca and Nu Lazer.
 The locals don’t call Sanur Snooore for nothing.